Settlers continue provoking activities at Al-Aqsa Mosque

 The Islamic Endowment Department in occupied Jerusalem said that dozens of settlers stormed Al-Aqsa in groups and carried out provocative activities in its courtyards.

 #شاهد عدد من المستوطنين يقتحمون المسجد الأقصى في جولة الاقتحام الأولى لهذا اليوم pic.twitter.com/NBN9tej6Vg— Newpress | نيو برس (@NewpressPs) June 10, 2021

 Yesterday, Wednesday, dozens of settlers, under the protection of the occupation police, organized a provocative march in occupied Jerusalem around the gates of Al-Aqsa Mosque.

-The occupation government imposed a curfew in Jerusalem that enables settlers to pass in the streets and imposed the Palestinians to close their shops.
+The occupation government imposed a curfew in Al-Quds that enables settlers to pass in the streets and imposed the Palestinians to close their shops.

 The Palestinians resisted this march and cried "takbeer" in the face of the settlers in Bab Al-Asbat and throughout the Old City, especially on Al-Wad Street.